Helen Marot: The Free Library of Economics and Political Science

 In 1897 Marot, along with Dr. George M. Gould and Innes Forbes, opened a private library specializing in works on social and economic topics.
-The Free Library of Economics and Political Science concentrated on issues relating to social and economic reform and was greatly influenced by The Fabian Society, a socialist organization.
+The Free Library of Economics and Political Science concentrated on issues relating to social and economic reform and was greatly influenced by the Fabian Society, a socialist organization.
 It was located on the second floor of a department store on Filbert Street in Philadelphia.

 The Philadelphia Record described the library in its pages on June 15, 1897:

 Philadelphia has been enriched with a library distinctively modern and progressive in spirit...
 The new library forms an important supplement to the municipal system, since the topics of the day and the problems of the industrial and sociological world cannot be thoroughly followed by an institution for the general circulation of books.
 With its proposed technical classification of magazine literature and an accessible collection of pamphlets and volumes, the Library of Economics should become a powerful factor for civic and social education in the community and Commonwealth.

 Marot explained the importance of the library in 1902: "It was founded on the idea that freely offered opportunities from education in economics and political science make directly for a more intelligent public opinion and a higher citizenship."

 The collection included foreign and domestic literature.
 It consisted of six hundred books, over two thousand pamphlets, and ninety-one periodicals.
 This literature, more particularly the periodicals, was not found elsewhere and thus met a most specific community need.
-The entire collection was donated by individuals and various organizations such as American Academy of Political and Social Science, Brooklyn Institute of Arts and Sciences, Church Social Union, Civic Club of Philadelphia, Direct Legislation League, Englishwoman's Review, Fabian Society, Humboldt Publishing Company, Independent Labour Party, Indian Rights Association, Labor Exchange, and Land Nationalization League, among others.
+The entire collection was donated by individuals and various organizations such as American Academy of Political and Social Science, Brooklyn Institute of Arts and Sciences, Church Social Union, Civic Club of Philadelphia, Direct Legislation League, The Englishwoman's Review, Fabian Society, Humboldt Publishing Company, Independent Labour Party, Indian Rights Association, Labor Exchange, and Land Nationalization League, among others.